julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 102         | 3               |
 | 104         | 1               |

+The two queries identifiied the number of delivered pizzas for each customer based on whether there were changes (additions or exclusions) or no changes made to the pizza orders.
+Customer_id 103 and 105 seems to have specific preferences over the pizza ordered as they had pizza changed for every order that was made.

 8. How many pizzas were delivered that had both exclusions and extras?

         SELECT